 1. Licences to Burp Suite Professional are available for purchase via the Licensor's website at https://portswigger.net/buy.

 2. Placing an order for Burp Suite Professional or checking "I have read and accept the terms and conditions" on a webform is an offer by the Licensee to purchase a licence to the Software and does not constitute a contract until such time as the Licensor issues an email or web confirmation that the order is accepted by PortSwigger Ltd. Notwithstanding the foregoing, by installing the Software the Licensee affirms that it agrees to the terms of the License and the Burp Suite Professional terms and conditions of supply, which bind the Licensee and its employees.
 The contract will only relate to the Software the Licensee has licensed, as set out in that confirmation or accepted by installing it.
 Notwithstanding any other communications between the parties, ordering and/or downloading the Software by the Licensee, or the download of the Software by another party at the instigation of the Licensee, shall constitute conclusive evidence that the Licensee has purchased the Software on the basis of these Terms & Conditions of Supply and PortSwigger Ltd's order quotation.

-4. If the Licensee wishes to cancel its order, please email the Licensor, within 7 days of making payment, or if the order has been placed on credit, credit having been pre-approved by PortSwigger Ltd, please email the Licensor within 7 days of placing the order, and in each case before the Licensee downloads the software or licence key.
+5. If the Licensee wishes to cancel its order, please email the Licensor, within 7 days of making payment or payment being taken for auto-renewal licenses, or if the order has been placed on credit, credit having been pre-approved by PortSwigger Ltd, please email the Licensor within 7 days of placing the order, and in each case before the Licensee downloads the software or licence key.
 If the Licensee already downloaded the software or licence key, it will not be possible to refund the order.

 Burp Suite Professional Licence Agreement